fulcrologic/fulcro/README.md

 which is a macro that will rewrite a render body from simple a `:class` attribute to the proper `:className` attribute.

+**IMPORTANT NOTE:** The composition rules for CSS are just like Om queries and Untangled initial app state: it has to all compose to some root, and you obtain the total result from that root.
+The obvious disadvantage is that if you forget to compose it, it won't appear.
+However, it has the distinct advantage: if you don't use it, you don't end up emitting it!

 ### Component samples

 ```